-At each forecast hour the MCV was discernible in analyses and simulations, the vorticity budget terms along with the actual relative vorticity at each vertical level were averaged over the 340 km x 340 km grid box to construct time-height diagrams.
-The time-height diagrams for each ensemble member found supplemental and the analyses can be at http://www.meteor.iastate.edu/~clar0614/vort budget.
-The budget for the RUC analysis is displayed in Figure 11.
-Note that regions in time-height space that contained below ground pressure levels are simply assigned missing values, which is indicated by the white space at the bottom-left of the timeheight plots.
-The balance of the budget in the RUC analyses as inferred from a comparison between time-height spatial distributions of vorticity tendency [LHS of Eq.
-(3); Fig. 11a] and the sum of tendency terms [RHS of Eq.
-(3); Fig. 11b] is fairly good, with a spatial correlation coefficient of 0.61.
-Relatively large differences between vorticity tendency and the sum of tendency terms likely occur when large relative adjustments are made to the background vorticity field based on recent observations.
-When these adjustments occur, the vorticity budget balance is "upset" because the vorticity field changes in response to something other than a physical process (i.e., vorticity changes do not result from one of the vorticity tendency terms) and it can be inferred that the RUC analysis contains errors in one or more tendency terms.
+FIG. 11.
+Time-height averages of vorticity budget terms in the RUC analyses: (a) vorticity tendency [lhs of Eq.
+(3)], (b) sum of the rhs terms in Eq.
+(3), (c) vortex stretching, (d) eddy flux (or vorticity advection), (e) tilting, and (f) vorticity.

+Relatively large differences between the vorticity tendency and the sum of the tendency terms likely occur when large relative adjustments are made to the background vorticity field based on recent observations.
+When these adjustments occur, the vorticity budget balance is "upset" because the vorticity field changes in response to something other than a physical process (i.e., vorticity changes do not result from one of the vorticity tendency terms) and it can be inferred that the RUC analysis contains errors in one or more of the tendency terms.
 Errors in the vorticity budget balance are also contributed by the relatively large Δt used to compute the time derivative.
-The largest differences between vorticity tendency and the sum of tendency terms occur near 10 or 11 UTC between 600 and 400-hPa.
-At this time, the vorticity tendency (Fig. 11a) was noticeably larger than the sum of tendency terms (Fig. 11b), implying that one or more tendency terms were underestimated in the RUC analyses.
+The largest differences between the vorticity tendency and the sum of the tendency terms occur near 1000 or 1100 UTC between 600 and 400 hPa.
+At this time, the vorticity tendency (Fig. 11a) was noticeably larger than the sum of the tendency terms (Fig. 11b), implying that one or more of the tendency terms was underestimated in the RUC analyses.
 These errors should be kept in mind when subsequent comparisons are made between ensemble member simulations and the RUC analyses.
-Note that the balance of the vorticity budgets in the ensemble member simulations are much better than in the RUC analyses (correlation coefficients are shown in Figs. 15 and 16 which are discussed later) because the simulated vorticity tendencies result solely from modeled physical processes (i.e., observations are not assimilated).
+Note that the balance of the vorticity budgets in the ensemble member simulations is much better than in the RUC analyses (correlation coefficients are shown in Figs. 15 and 16, which are discussed later) because the simulated vorticity tendencies result solely from modeled physical processes (i.e., observations are not assimilated).

-By far, the largest contribution to positive vorticity tendency in the RUC analyses is from vortex stretching (Fig. 11c), consistent with MCV genesis mechanisms found in previous works (e.g., Zhang 1992; DG09).
-The stretching term is maximized between 600 and 400-hPa around 10 or 11 UTC, which matches the time at which the stratiform region in the observed MCS appeared to be the most extensive in the observed reflectivity fields (not shown).
-Beneath the area of maximum stretching, stretching is negative which likely reflects divergence from a low-level cold pool generated by the MCS.
-Only about four hours later (~ 1500 UTC), the sign of the stretching term in the midlevels becomes negative as the observed MCS weakened and the entire area of stratiform precipitation rapidly dissipated (not shown).
-However, at the same time, stretching switches from negative to positive at low-levels so that the maximum vorticity begins to shift to lower levels (Fig. 11f).
-DG09 observed very similar time-height spatial distributions of stretching in two simulated cases they examined (see their Figs. 10d and i) and attributed the switch from divergence to convergence at lowlevels to the impact that the MCS/MCV had on the net change in moist static energy with height, which resulted in a moist and near neutrally stable environment during the morning following MCV formation.
-In our case, an analogous change to moist and neutrally stable conditions likely allowed the small line of convection that was maintained immediately downstream of the MCV to become "surface based" (i.e., the parcels composing the convective updrafts likely originated near the surface), and low-level convergence into the line of convection likely led to positive contributions to vorticity tendency from vortex stretching.
+By far, the largest contribution to the positive vorticity tendency in the RUC analyses comes from vortex stretching (Fig. 11c), consistent with MCV genesis mechanisms found in previous works (e.g., Zhang 1992, DG09).
+The stretching term is maximized between 600 and 400 hPa around 1000 or 1100 UTC, which matches the time at which the stratiform region in the observed MCS appeared to be the most extensive in the observed reflectivity fields (not shown).
+Beneath the area of maximum stretching, the stretching is negative, which likely reflects divergence from a low-level cold pool generated by the MCS.
+Only about 4 h later (~1500 UTC), the sign of the stretching term in the midlevels becomes negative as the observed MCS weakened and the entire area of stratiform precipitation rapidly dissipated (not shown).
+However, at the same time, stretching switches from negative to positive at low levels so that the maximum vorticity begins to shift to lower levels (Fig. 11f).
+DG09 observed very similar time-height spatial distributions of stretching in two simulated cases they examined (see their Figs. 10d and 10i) and attributed the switch from divergence to convergence at low levels to the impacts that the MCS-MCV had on the net change in moist static energy with height, which resulted in a moist and near neutrally stable environment during the morning following MCV formation.
+In our case, an analogous change to moist and neutrally stable conditions likely allowed the small line of convection that was maintained immediately downstream of the MCV to become "surface based" (i.e., the parcels composing the convective updrafts likely originated near the surface), and low-level convergence into the line of convection likely led to positive contributions to the vorticity tendency from vortex stretching.